dzangolab/fastify/packages/firebase/README.md

 This package uses [@dzangolab/fastify-graphql](../graphql/) for graphql.

-Add resolver in your apps resolver collection
+Add resolver in your apps resolver collection:

 ```typescript
 import { userDeviceResolver } from "@dzangolab/fastify-firebase";